The Department of Film and Media Studies at UC Santa Barbara offers M.A./Ph.D and Ph.D.-only degree programs. The program is designed to be:

 The expected time to complete the Ph.D. is three years following the successful completion of the M.A.
 The student must, sometime between the end of his or her M.A. program and the first year of the Ph.D., investigate potential locations for off-campus research.
 In the first year of the Ph.D., the student must a) complete six graduate courses, some or all of which will contribute to the development of the student’s emerging research program.
 By the end of the first year of the Ph.D. (i.e., the third year of the M.A./Ph.D.), each student will have taken and passed a total of seventeen courses.

-2. All candidates for the Ph.D. degree, prior to Advancement to Candidacy, must demonstrate reading “proficiency” or “competency,” not necessarily “fluency,” in a foreign language.
+All candidates for the Ph.D. degree must demonstrate reading proficiency in a second language before receiving their degree.
+The standard is reading knowledge, and the required level of proficiency will be determined by the dissertation chair, and approved by the departmental graduate committee.
 This is a general requirement for the Ph.D. degree; thus any language courses that a student takes must be in addition to the required seventeen Film and Media Studies core and elective courses for the MA/Ph.D. degree or the required eleven Film and Media Studies core and elective courses for the Ph.D.-only degree.
-The standard is “reading knowledge.”
-There are three ways in which to achieve this level of ability (these units do not count towards the degree):
+(Units taken to fulfill this requirement do not count towards the degree).
+Students can complete this requirement in the following ways:

-1) Completion of a language course at Level 6 (i.e., 6 quarters of study) with a minimum grade of B+; or,
+1) Completion of a language course at the intermediate level (4-6) with a minimum grade of B+; or,

 2) Completion of an upper-division literature course conducted in the foreign language with a minimum grade of B+; or,

-3) Completion of a reading course for graduate students (e.g. French 6 or 11A-B, German 2G or 6 and Spanish 6) with a minimum grade of B+.
+3) Completion of a foreign language reading course for graduate students with a minimum grade of B+; or,

 Formation of Ph.D.
 Committee and Prospectus.